Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>

-Thats it , you have created Fiori app successfully when you run this applciation (cds run)
+Thats it , you have created Fiori app successfully when you run this application via (cds run)
 </br>
-Following option can be notices in endpoint screen as shown below
+Following option can be noticed in endpoint screen as shown below
 </br>
 <img src="./files/capmd5-fe14.png" >
 </br>